 - 3/4 cup orange juice

-pork shoulder or pork butt roast,cut into 2-3 inch cubes
+- 4 lb pork shoulder or pork butt roast, cut into 4-6 pieces

 - 3 dried bay leaves

-Cover the instant pot with its lid ensuring the vent is on sealing position.
-Turn on the pot and adjust the setting to manual (high pressure) for about 1 hour.
+- Cover the instant pot with its lid ensuring the vent is in the sealing position.
+Turn on the pot and adjust the setting to manual (high pressure) for about 50 minutes.
 Cook until the time is done.
 Allow pressure to release naturally for 15 minutes.
-Turn the vent to venting position to allow any remaining pressure/steam to release.
+Adjust the vent to the venting position to allow any remaining pressure/steam to release.
 Uncover.
 Taste and adjust seasoning, if desired.
 Remove meat and shred pork.
 Serve in tortillas (soft or crunchy) and top with, cilantro, chopped onions, extra salsa or tomatoes, sour cream, cheese, or your desired toppings.